infiniticio/docs.infinitic.io/content/en/overview/architecture.md

 <alert type="info">
 *We envision using Pulsar function states as a primary option for states' storage instead of Redis.
 Unfortunately, this feature is not yet production-ready in Pulsar.
 </alert>

+### Tag Engine

+The role of tag engines is to maintain the list of *running* tasks and *running* workflows associated to each tag.

+This relation is currently stored on Redis\* as a Set data structure.